-Where the saturation index exceeds +0.80, the Rheem warranty does not apply to a continuous flow water heat exchanger.
+Where the saturation index exceeds +0.80, the Rheem warranty does not apply to a copper heat exchanger in a continuous flow gas booster water heater.

 Water which is scaling may be treated with a water softening device to reduce the saturation index of the water.